 there was a man whose practice became the path to his truest self.

 I had no intention, whatsoever, that what I was practising, and what I’m still practising now would lead to this.
-Martial art has a very, very deep meaning as far as my life is concerned…as an actor, as a martial artist, as a human being…all these I have learned from martial arts.
+Martial art has a very, very deep meaning as far as my life is concerned…as an actor, as a martial artist, as a human being.

-The man loved the practice.
 Loving the practice is not easy.
-It means loving the dirty, repetitive and difficult path that it takes to get there.
+It means loving that dirty, repetitive and difficult path that it takes to get there.
 THERE is so beautiful and easy to love.
-In THERE you’re a successful, powerful and formidable being who commands respect, possesses a Citadel-worth of knowledge and is a natural-born leader with the body of an underwear model…
+In THERE you’re a formidable being with the body of an underwear model who commands respect, possesses a Citadel-worth of knowledge and is a natural-born leader…

 A billionaire is still HERE.

 A black belt in martial arts is still HERE.